ringhilterra/dessert-flavor-pairings/README.md

 # Dessert Flavor Pairings

-based on over 7,000 Epicurious dessert recipes
+based on over 7,000 Epicurious dessert recipes.

+See the .ipynb file for the full data wrangling, prep, and visualization in python.

 data source: https://www.kaggle.com/keytarrockstar/dessert-flavor-combinations